moritzhckr/Vivid-Framework/README.md

 Moritz Haecker

-This Project was developed as part of the Masterproject NW9 (Neue Welt 9) SS21 at Hochschule Reutlingen.
-Supervisor: Prof. Gabriela Tullius
+This Project was developed as part of the Masterproject NW9 (Neue Welt 9) SS21 at Hochschule Reutlingen Master Human Centered Computing.
+Supervisor: Prof. Gabriela Tullius & Anja Hartmann

 License: MIT (see [License](/LICENSE.md))